watsonforprez/watsonforprez.github.io/_posts/2016-05-17-technology-what.markdown

 A quick note - when I say "technology," I'm not referring to a room full of socially inept individuals punching keys to entertain themselves.
 I'm referring to the glorious plethora of new ideas that we have seen on the horizon which rapidly approach us *because we seek after them voraciously*.

 I'm not referring to software.
-I'm referring to art, writing, language, math, science, or literally anything where you create anything.
+I'm referring to art, writing, language, athletics, software, math, science, and literally anything where you create anything.
 If you're curious what a project might look like, check my [about page](/about/).
 These are simply ideas - my hope is that they will inspire you to even greater ones.

 In short, "technology" is a $2 word for the 50 cent idea of making.
 This presidency, I hope to build teams.
 Build projects.
 Build community.
 If you elect me, you'll definitely be able to be involved.
 But not by shouting at StuCo.
 By using your talents on a team with me.